team-friendo/signalboost/README.md

   help
     - shows this dialogue

-  new_channel -p <chan_phone_number> -n <chan_name> -a <admins> -u <api_url>
+  create-channel -p <chan_phone_number> -n <chan_name> -s <senders> -u <api_url>
-    - activates a channel with provied phone number, name, and admins via api at provided url
+    - creates a channel with provied phone number, name, and senders on signalboost instance at (optional) url

-  new_numbers -a <area_code> -n <numbers_desired> -u <api_url>
+  create-number -a <area_code> -n <numbers_desired> -u <api_url>
-    - purchases n new twilio numbers and registers them w/ signal via api at provided url
+    - purchases n new twilio numbers and registers them w/ signal via registrar at (optional) url

-  list_numbers
+  list-channels -u <api_url>
-    - lists all numbers purchased from twilio (no channel info included)
+    - lists all channels active on the signalboost instance at the given (optional) url

-  release_number <sid>
+  list-numbers -u <api_url>
-    - releases a twilio number with the given sid
+    - lists all numbers purchased from twilio on the signalboost instance at (optional) url

-  release_numbers <path>
+  release-numbers <path>
-    - releases all twilio numbers with sids listed at given path
+    - releases all phone numbers with twilio ids listed at given path
 ```

 For more detailed instructions on any of the commands, run: